 However, they also run on tiny budgets, with severely limited resources, staff and volunteer burnout and no funding stability.
 TRCC/MWAR, the only independent rape crisis centre in Toronto and operating for over 40 years, has 5 paid staff.
 PPT, a huge, well respected, international organization has only a handful of paid educators.
 UTSEC has none.

 The sad thing is, many of my fellow volunteers are survivors too.
-They, like me, are doing this work for free because we have first hand knowledge about what happens if no one is there.
+They are doing this work for free because we have first hand knowledge about what happens if no one is there.
 We have personally experienced the violence, trauma and shame of rape culture, and we absolutely have to do something about it, even though it is unpaid with long hours and largely unrecognized outside of our communities.

 This is not okay.